-The proponent's team is responsible for reviewing and updating this EMP, which will be supported by the monthly reports from the exploration team.
-As part of this review process, the monthly reports will be reviewed, identifying any trends or significant areas of concern, as well as measures implemented to manage / resolve environmental or social issues.
-Compliance and legislative changes will be reviewed, and lessons learnt will be captured.
-The EMP will be amended as required, and follow up training, awareness or updates will be provided.
+The proponent's team is responsible for reviewing and updating this EMP, which will be supported by the monthly reports from the exploration team as part of this review process.
+The monthly reports will be reviewed, identifying any trends or significant areas of concern, as well as measures implemented to manage / resolve environmental or social issues.
+Compliance and legislative changes will be reviewed, and lessons learnt will be captured and incorporated into procedures where necessary.
+The EMP will be amended as required and follow up training on awareness and / or updates will be provided.

-Ongoing hazard identification through the review of the EMP and supporting management plans and standard operating procedures (SOPs) will ensure environmental impacts are avoided or minimised to as low as reasonably practicable as part of the continuous improvement of the EMS.
+Ongoing hazard identification through the review of the EMP and supporting management plans and standard operating procedures (SOPs) will ensure environmental impacts are avoided or minimised to as low as reasonably practicable as part of the continuous improvement of the EMP.

-3.2 BEST PRACTICE
+3.2 Best practice